This article has links to products and services we love, which we may make commission from.

 Every fall, the Chicago Architecture Center (111 E Wacker St) hosts Open House Chicago, a free public event that allows anybody to take a self-guided architecture tour through the most iconic buildings in the city.

-Still want more architecture goodness?
+Do you still want more architectural goodness?

-Check out this 2.5-Hour Architecture Boat Tour for an exciting overview of the best architecture along the Chicago River!
+Check out this 2.5-hour architecture boat tour for an exciting overview of the best architecture along the Chicago River!

 Check Out the City’s Skyline at Night